- 📖 Geeky Medics OSCE Book

 - Increased density of femoral head epiphysis

-- Coxa Plana- femoral head widening and flatting (shown clearly in Figure 5)
+- Coxa plana: femoral head widening and flatting (shown in Figure 4)

-*Crescent’s Sign is a specific finding on radiograph in late stages of the disease and represents a subchondral fracture.
+*Crescent’s sign is a specific finding on a radiograph in late stages of the disease and represents a subchondral fracture.

 - Casting and bracing